Spatial ecology of ground-dwelling squirrels

 Golden-mantled ground squirrels (Callospermophilus lateralis) are a small-bodied species (150-300 g) and as such are presumed to be asocial and territorial, with non-overlapping home ranges that individuals defend through aggression.
 However, this classification was supported by sparse data that did not take into account kin relationships among adults.
 Moreover, evidence of philopatry (females tend to stay where they're born) and home range overlap suggests that golden-mantled ground squirrels either are not territorial, or that territoriality is influenced by density.

 I combine field observations, spatial mapping, and modeling to quantify spatial organization in this species (home range size, overlap among neighboring squirrels), as well as how that organization may change as a function of varying population density.
-Preliminary results show significant spatial overlap among females, with an apparently higher degree of overlap during years of greater population density.
-This suggests that this species may be facultatively territorial.
+Results show significant spatial overlap among females, with an apparently higher degree of overlap during years of greater population density.
+This suggests that this species may be territorial under certain conditions.

 Home ranges of individual golden-mantled ground squirrels during two high density years (purple polygons) and two low density years (orange polygons).
 Spatial overlap among squirrels appears to vary as a function of density, suggesting this species may be facultatively territorial.